jsingh41/jsingh41.github.io/_posts/2021-01-15-women_who_tri.md

 ---

 > _“If you can’t fly, then run.
 If you can’t run, then walk.
 If you can’t walk, then crawl.
-But whatever you do, you have to keep moving” - Martin King Luther Jr_
+But whatever you do, you have to keep moving”_

 ## Premise